-AMS Council approved five new initiatives that will improve and expand AMS functionality, extending our reach and impact, and increasing service to our members.
-Contributions to this Fund will help support the following key initiatives:
+Five new initiatives that will improve and expand AMS functionality, extend our reach and impact, and increase service to our members.
+Contributions to this fund will help support the following key initiatives:

 AMS recognizes the need to support, engage, and collaborate with underrepresented groups within our community and that no barriers should exist to any groups based on social, cultural, racial, or identity factors.
 These voices should not go unheard or be excluded from the collective effort that drives scientific progress.
 Your contributions will support the important initiatives that bring together a community of diverse individuals and promote a strong sense of belonging.